 When considering emergency notification apps, you will want to explore their ability to move beyond one-way communication to subscriber engagement and critical event management solutions.
-Emergency notification apps can give you a better way to provide your people with information and an easy way to reach you, as well as inform them of what to do in emergency situations.
+Emergency alert apps can give you a better way to provide your people with information and an easy way to reach you, as well as inform them of what to do in emergency situations.
 During times of crisis, the real power of mobile devices lies in their potential to provide additional interaction and telemetry, such as location services.

 At a minimum, your emergency notification system should have the following core properties: